chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/managing-advisories/index.md

 wolfictl advisory list -p glibc
 ```

-The following shows a small sample of output from this command at the time of execution.
+The following shows a small sample of output from this command at the time of this writing.
+Note that the output of this command may change as vulnerability entries are added and updated over time.
 ```
 …
 CGA-pjj8-8gh5-2qwh (CVE-2024-33599, GHSA-9gvm-vcgf-x5xw)   2024-05-14T11:00:49Z detected (glibc)